-- Attendance

-- Issues in that child's life (e.g. bereavement)

-- Issues in school (e.g. friendships)
+- Attendance - Matters in the child's life (e.g., bereavement, loss, trauma) - Matters in school (e.g. friendships, self-esteem)

 Often teachers address progress issues via adjustments to what is already on offer, without needing SEND provision.

 A child does not have SEND just because English is not their first language (although they could have SEND as well).